-Here are some very common mistakes made when it comes to getting breastfeeding off to a good start.
-It’s helpful to understand why moms have such a difficult time and learn alternative options, so that you can create the best possible environment for happy healthy breastfeeding!
+Below are some common mistakes made when it comes to getting breastfeeding off to a great start.
+It’s helpful to understand why so many moms have such a difficult time with nursing.
+I also explain alternative options, so you can create the best possible environment for happy healthy breastfeeding!

-Not planning ahead: While breastfeeding is a totally natural process many pregnant women make the mistake of thinking they don’t need to do any planning ahead for breastfeeding.
-Planning ahead means reading books on labor, birth, and breastfeeding, taking a breastfeeding class, going to breastfeeding support groups, and hiring a Lactation Consultant to help support and answer all your questions, ideally a Lactation Consultant that is there for you from the 3rd trimester all the way through the first few months.
+While breastfeeding is a totally natural process many pregnant women make the mistake of thinking they don’t need to do any planning ahead for breastfeeding.
+Planning ahead means reading books on labor, birth, and breastfeeding, taking a breastfeeding class, going to breastfeeding support groups, and hiring a Lactation Consultant to help support and answer all your questions, ideally a Lactation Consultant that is there for you from pregnancy all the way through your breastfeeding experience.

-Why do I say it would be beneficial for you to get support and information before you have your baby?
-Studies show most moms start out breastfeeding, but after a couple of months they wean.
-The AAP recommends “exclusive breastfeeding for about the first six months of a baby’s life, followed by breastfeeding in combination with the introduction of complementary foods until at least 12 months of age, and continuation of breastfeeding for as long as mutually desired by mother and baby” http://www.aap.org/en-us/about-the-aap/aap-press-room/pages/AAP-Reaffirms-Breastfeeding-Guidelines.aspx .
-The WHO says “Exclusive breastfeeding is recommended up to 6 months of age, with continued breastfeeding along with appropriate complementary foods up to two years of age or beyond.” http://www.who.int/topics/breastfeeding/en/.
+Studies show most mothers start out breastfeeding, but after a couple of months they wean.
+The American Academy of Pediatrics says: “exclusive breastfeeding for about the first six months of a baby’s life, followed by breastfeeding in combination with the introduction of complementary foods until at least 12 months of age, and continuation of breastfeeding for as long as mutually desired by mother and baby”.
+The World Health Organization says: “Exclusive breastfeeding is recommended up to 6 months of age, with continued breastfeeding along with appropriate complementary foods up to two years of age or beyond.”

-I want to help put all this into perspective for you.
-If you look at the majority of moms making mistake #1, then it’s pretty clear to see why breastfeeding didn’t go so well for them.
-If there was lack of support, no planning ahead on learning how to position and latch a baby onto the breast, no knowledge on what to do when you run into breastfeeding issues, chances are there will be a rough breastfeeding story to follow.
+I want to help put all this into perspective for you… If you look at the majority of moms making mistake #1, then it’s pretty clear to see why breastfeeding didn’t go so well for them.
+If there was lack of support, no planning ahead on learning how to position and latch a baby onto the breast, no knowledge on what to do when running into breastfeeding issues, chances are there will be a rough breastfeeding story to follow.
 BUT you don’t have to go through that.
-I have been helping moms for many years and I can tell you I’ve met plenty of moms who have great breastfeeding experiences.
+I’ve been helping moms for many years and I can tell you I’ve met plenty of moms who have great breastfeeding experiences.
 I myself have had two very successful breastfed babies of my own.

-I’m not saying these moms never had difficulties or questions.
-There are so many stages and changes with breastfeeding from a newborn baby with absolutely no head or body control, to a 3 month old that discovered the world around her and gets distracted while nursing, to figuring out how to start solids, to starting back to work.
-There are many different challenges that come up in breastfeeding, but they don’t need to be horrific experiences.
+I’m not saying these mothers never had difficulties or questions.
+There are so many stages and changes with breastfeeding.
+From a newborn baby with absolutely no head or body control, to a 3-month-old that discovered the world around her and gets distracted while nursing, to figuring out how to start solids, to starting back to work.
+There are many challenges that can come up in breastfeeding, but they don’t need to be horrific experiences.

-Hospital interfering with the initiation of breastfeeding: Many hospitals are catching on to the importance of keeping mom and baby together as much as possible after birth to help with the initiation of breastfeeding.
+Many hospitals are catching on to the importance of keeping mom and baby together as much as possible after birth to help with the initiation of breastfeeding.
 The hospitals that have caught onto this concept are the ones who have gone through the 10 steps to be certified as a “Baby Friendly Hospital”.
-These hospitals have policies in place like 24 hour rooming in with your baby, no formula given unless absolutely medically necessary, and no pacifiers to name a few.
+These hospitals have policies in place like 24-hour rooming in with your baby, no formula given unless absolutely medically necessary, and no pacifiers.
 These policies help breastfeeding all around!
 There are, many hospitals that have not taken the steps and are practicing older hospital policies, not necessarily based on evidence.
 The absolute best practices to get breastfeeding off to a great start are to: